Proving DUI in Broward County

 Speak with a Fort Lauderdale DUI Attorney

 If you have been accused or charged with DUI in the state of Florida, you are likely concerned about how to move forward with this stressful and intimidating situation.
 While it may seem as though there is nowhere left to turn, and no options remaining, this simply isn’t the case.
 In fact, there are more than a couple of ways to work against the state’s determination to prove your DUI.
-If you are looking for an opportunity to disprove your DUI charge, look no further than our strongminded and experienced Fort Lauderdale criminal defense lawyers of Hager & Schwartz, P.A.
+If you are looking for an opportunity to disprove your DUI charge, look no further than our strongminded and experienced Fort Lauderdale DUI lawyers of Hager & Schwartz, P.A.